igashov/DiffLinker/README.md

 ## Usage

-In this example, we will consider training and testing process on ZINC dataset.
+In this example, we will consider the training and testing process on the ZINC dataset.
 All the instructions about downloading or creating datasets from scratch can be found in `./data`.

 ### Training DiffLinker